KataRiegels/IDS/emotional_sudoku/README.md

 # Emotional Sudoku

-Emotional Sudoku is a game where you can play 4x4 sudoku using emotion detection from yor webcam.
+Emotional Sudoku is a game where you can play 4x4 sudoku using emotion detection from your webcam.
 The detected emotions are converted to emojis that are used to fill out the sudoku grid.

 ## Requirements